 Pathways Vermont’s Soteria program offers an alternative living environment for Vermonters experiencing an early crisis.
 At Soteria, we believe that psychosis can be a temporary experience that one works through rather than a chronic mental illness that needs to be managed.
 We support clients to develop skills to navigate their experiences using a broad range of methods, encouraging them to find what makes sense for them.
 These may include: creative expression, breathwork, spiritual practice, nutrition, psychoactive medication, herbalism and more.
 Pathways Vermont is honored by this opportunity to be part of such an important moment in the history of community mental health in Vermont.

-The Vermont Support line is a free, anonymous resource for all Vermonters who are looking for someone to talk to.
+The Vermont Support line is a free, confidential resource for all Vermonters over the age of 18 who are looking for someone to talk to.
 The Support Line is staffed by individuals who acknowledge that they have experienced a broad range of struggles of their own and are willing to be open about them.

 You might call the Support Line after a bad day at work, or a fight with a friend.
 You might call when you are thinking about making some major changes in your life, but aren’t quite ready to have a discussion with those around you.
 You might call when you are feeling alone and really just want to talk with someone who care about how your day went.
 You can call the Support Line for any of these reasons or for any other reason you might want.
 We are here to listen.